RunOpenCode/traitor-bundle/README.md

-**In one sentence**: If your class is registered as service in service container and if that class uses traits like, per example, `\Psr\Log\LoggerAwareTrait`, this bundle will redefine your service adding a method call in its definition injecting, appropriate service, as per example, a `logger`.
+**In one sentence**: If your class is registered as service in service container and if that class uses traits like, per example, `\Psr\Log\LoggerAwareTrait`, this bundle will redefine your service adding a method call in its definition, injecting appropriate service, as per example, a `logger`.

 So, instead of defining setter injection for your service, it is sufficient enough to use some kind of provided, or user defined, `*AwareTrait` and this